Raphael Sanzio was born in 1483 in the province of Umbria and received provincial training in the workshop of Pietro Perugino.

 Both of these paintings were completed when the artist was about twenty.
 This is a condensed account of the artist's life, to read the full version go to Raphael's Biography.

-Raphael lacked the depth of knowledge of a Leonardo and could not match Michelangelo's power, he was a likable and even tempered artist, virtues that made him a favourite with potential patrons.
+Raphael lacked the depth of knowledge of a Leonardo and could not match Michelangelo's power, he was a likeable and even-tempered artist, virtues that made him a favourite with potential patrons.

 His two great predecessors and rivals could both be difficult to get on with and proved to be unpredictable when carrying out their commissions, and so the young artist was able to compete despite the reputations of the two great masters.